SovGrenadier/T-72B-GHPC-Mod/README.md

 3. Drop the .dll in the mod folder of your GHPC game.

 This mod will replace every T-72M1 with a T-72B, keep in mind that the model is unable to be changed at the moment, so you will need to use your imagination for now.
-For questions, contact me in the GHPC discord @SwissAdmiral.
+For questions, contact me in the GHPC discord with the username SwissAdmiral.

 Last updated 23/10.